dswaby/swabcast-webapp/README.md

 this will install all dependancies

 Default `grunt` task will compile coffescript/sass, generate sass sourcemaps, start express server, run mocha tests, and watch files.
-Just run

 If you get an error about not being able to connect to mongodb, make sure its installed run `mongod` and then restart `grunt` task